xyeres/xyeres/README.md

-Currently building a SaaS app for the music industry that helps labels more easily calculate and report their royalties.
+Hi!
+I'm a full stack web developer [currently] building a SaaS app for the music industry that helps labels more easily calculate and report their royalties.

 ⚡ [Connect with me on LinkedIn](https://www.linkedin.com/in/mxcarr/) and tell me what you're up to!